tyleryouk/00os-origin/00reaper/00OS-commands/documentation/tool-call-patterns.md

   limit: 200,
   explanation: "Reading the configuration section of the file" });

-// Use only when necessary
-await tools.call('read_file', {
-  target_file: path,
-  should_read_entire_file: true,
-  explanation: "Reading entire file is necessary for full content analysis" });
 ```

-## Lessons Learned from REQ-003 Implementation

-1. **Avoid Self-Execution Loops**: Never execute 00OS commands through terminal commands, as this creates infinite loops
-2. **Use fetch_rules Consistently**: All 00OS commands must begin by fetching their process definition
-3. **Standardize Error Handling**: Consistent error handling improves debugging and user experience
-4. **Provide Helpful Suggestions**: Error messages should include actionable suggestions for resolution
-5. **Respect Process Categories**: Maintain the separation between system, 00reaper, and 1000xdev processes
-6. **Document Tool Calls**: Clear explanation parameters improve code transparency and maintainability
-7. **Use Modular Design**: Breaking functionality into smaller functions improves code maintainability

 ## Implementation Checklist

-Use this checklist when implementing or reviewing processes:

 - [ ] Process uses explicit tool calls (no terminal execution of 00OS commands)
 - [ ] All tool calls include explanation parameters